 Consider both publishing options for your next book

 Regardless of sales numbers, print is still driving the market.
-Author Annette Ehrhardt, in writing about e-book pricing strategies, once noted that, “It seems that many readers value the printed word more than the digital word.”Consider both print and e-book publishing for your next book.
+Author Annette Ehrhardt, in writing about e-book pricing strategies, once noted that “It seems that many readers value the printed word more than the digital world.”Consider both print and e-book publishing for your next book.
 Click To Tweet

 While there may be viable instances where a book should only be in digital form or only in print, the vast majority of books need to be in both.

 However, if for some reason you can only do one, go with print.
 Readers will apparently value it more—and what they value, they will buy.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!